thenbrent/grunion-ajax/readme.txt

 == Description ==

 Every time a page reloads to submit a form, a puppy dies.
 This plugin is the saviour of puppies.

 Grunion Ajax submits a [Grunion Contact Form](http://wordpress.org/extend/plugins/grunion-contact-form/) using Ajax.
-It makes it super fast for visitors to submit a form and in so doing, makes your site more attractive to members of the opposite sex.
+It makes it super fast for visitors to submit a form.

 The Grunion Ajax Javascript file is only loaded if the post or page in question includes the Grunion `[contact-form]` shortcode, so it's efficient too.